Communities + Collections

 We also invite community groups, organizations, and individuals to use the space for meetings, gatherings, and workshops.
 If you are interested in booking a time for a group to use the space, please contact Nicole Stanbridge, Curator of Engagement to discuss activity requirements, availability, and bookings: firstname.lastname@example.org

 As part of this series, we will be hosting another community conversation on November 2 called The Gallery as Authority?
 Part 2: PLACE.
-Join us as we talk about the work we do in arts and culture on this the traditional territory of the Lekwungen Peoples.
+Join us as we talk about the work we do in arts and culture on the traditional territory of the Lekwungen Peoples.
 What work needs to be done and how do we do it?

 There are no fees for these programs, although registration may be required.
 Check out our event calendar for more information on this series and other programs.